xLSX285/EnterpriseG/README.md

 ## RemoveEdge

-- `True`: Microsoft Edge and WebView2 will be removed from the image `Default | Official way`
+- `True`: Microsoft Edge and WebView2 will be removed at setup complete `Default`
 - `False`: Microsoft Edge and WebView2 will remain installed

+> I'm looking into removing it at image level in the future

 ## RemoveApps